mwbowers/mwbowers.github.io/reference/expo/qsys-expo-tags/col-span-tag-helper.md

 ---
 title: ColSpanTagHelper class
-description: Provides a ColSpan tag helper to Razor elements.
+description: "Provides a ColSpan tag helper to Razor elements.  "
+last_modified_at: 2024-06-26T20:27:25Z
 ---

 Provides a ColSpan tag helper to Razor elements.